top of page

 b.
 Judith.

 Then she put the head in a bag, took it to the city gates, and showed it to the invading army.
-This scared them off.
+The sight of the corpse scared the soldiers away.

-The Apocrypha contains the story in the Book of Judith.
+The Apocrypha contains this story in the Book of Judith.

 a.
 House cat.